Do the maths: Is there a market position from solving this hard problem?

 There is a moment, in any hard problem, when the cost of solving it structurally drops below the cost of leaving it unsolved.
-That moment is calculable rather than intuitive.
+That moment can be calculated, not guessed.
 The cost of the solution falls as technology deflates and verification gets cheaper.
 The cost of the status quo rises as the problem compounds and institutional alternatives exit.
+Those are the two curves: the falling cost of solving and the rising cost of leaving it unsolved.
 Both curves are moving.
 The crossing is the Crossover Point, and it arrives earlier than a static comparison would suggest, because both curves are in motion at the same time.

 For most of the last two decades, carbon could not be read this way.
 The cost of the status quo, what the global system was actually paying to leave emissions unpriced, was a contested number.
 Estimates of the social cost of carbon ranged so widely, and rested on so many disputed assumptions, that no finance minister, no procurement officer, and no corporate board could put a defensible figure on what the problem was costing.
 That uncertainty was the real chokepoint.
 It kept the entire carbon debate stuck in an argument about whether the number was real, rather than what the number unlocked.

 In March 2026, Marshall Burke and colleagues at Stanford resolved that argument.
-A peer-reviewed paper in Nature produced the most rigorous quantification to date: a central social cost of approximately US$1,013 per tonne of CO₂, with a range of US$500 to 7,056 depending on assumptions.
-That is an order of magnitude higher than the figures currently used to price emissions in any operational carbon market on earth.
+The technical details are dense, yet the headline is straight-forward.
+A peer‑reviewed paper in Nature produced the most rigorous quantification to date: a central estimate of the social cost of approximately US$1,013 per tonne of CO₂ under conservative assumptions (2% discount rate, no impacts past the year 2100), rising to US$3,448 under continued post‑2100 growth effects at the same 2% discount rate, and to US$7,822 under Ramsey discounting through to the year 2300 (Burke et al., 2026, Extended Data Table 2).
+That central figure is an order of magnitude higher than the bottom‑up estimates currently used by the US Federal Government, and well above the prices in any operational carbon market on earth.

 The second curve now has a peer-reviewed anchor.